 In 2014, she secured the rights to host the very first In-House Counsel World Summit 2014 in Singapore.
 Angeline remains on the Board of the In-house Counsel Worldwide, the international body that creates affiliation of and promotes cooperation among corporate counsel associations around the globe.

-Dharmendra Yadav, 39, joined Maybank Kim Eng Singapore as its Head of Legal in March 2014 to support Maybank's regional investment banking and capital markets franchise.
+Dharmendra joined Maybank Kim Eng Singapore as its Head of Legal in March 2014 to support Maybank's regional investment banking and capital markets franchise, including asset management and private equity.
 Before that, Dharmendra was a corporate counsel in CIMB Group's investment banking and capital markets team.
 He brings with him over ten years of experience as a corporate counsel, most of which were gained in financial institutions.
-His past employers include WongPartnership and NTUC Income.
+His past legal work experience include stints at WongPartnership, Civil Aviation Authority of Singapore and NTUC Income.

 Neoh Sue Lynn - LL.B.
 (LSE, University of London), LL.M.
 (King’s College, University of London), non-practising Advocate and Solicitor of the Supreme Court of Singapore - is the Legal Director of Xilinx’s regional headquarters in Singapore.

 After practising for 5 years in the litigation department of Helen Yeo & Partners, which has since merged with Rodyk & Davidson, Sue Lynn went in-house in 1998 and worked in a GLC and a couple of MNCs before Xilinx.
 Sue Lynn is regularly invited to chair, moderate, speak or be part of panels at various legal-related events.
 She is an Associate Mediator accredited by the Singapore Mediation Centre (SMC) and volunteers as a mediator in the Subordinate courts and also helps out in SMC’s training events.